MorganStanley-TechAlpharetta-Team7-2022/Tech_Alpharetta_project/README.md

 # Tech_Alpharetta_project

-# Website Built With Bootstrap And Django
+# Technical tool that can help mentors match with mentees with Bootstrap And Django

 #### 1. Make sure you have python3.9 and pip